EACC CEO Elected to Executive Committee of the International Association of Anti-Corruption Authorities (IAACA)

-6:1:2022 The Ethics and Anti-Corruption Commission’s CEO Mr. Twalib Mbarak was on 5th January, 2022 elected to the executive committee of the International Association of Anti-Corruption Authorities(IAACA).
+6:1:2022 The Ethics and Anti-Corruption Commission’s CEO Mr. Twalib Mbarak was in November 2021 elected to the executive committee of the International Association of Anti-Corruption Authorities(IAACA).

 Mr. Mbarak will hold this position for a period of three years as one of the members from the African region alongside other ExCo representatives from Mauritius, Senegal and Morocco.